Rex Foster's Story

 He writes and sings about brittle ladies and fine-haired children, raising chickens in high rent ghettos, about freedom and its abuse, lives on the loose and even about a short ride with a dark-hearted Jesus!
 And that's just for starters.

-And, forever writing songs, it seems.
+And, forever writing new songs, it seems.
 Haunting, evocative songs.
 Some as flinty as his Hill Country origins.
 Some sly and rude.
 Some elusive as smoke.
 Some to wear home.
 All of them label-resistant.
 And, all of them crowd pleasers in the hands of a very capable, maybe even great performer whose peers are moved to heartfelt admiration.